TechnionTDK/claim-endorsement-demo/README.md

 # Claim Endorsement Demo
-This is a github repository for the demo described in "ClaimIt: Finding Convincing Views to Endorse a Claim", a demo paper submitted to SIGMOD 2025.
+This is a github repository for the demo described in "ClaimIt: Finding Convincing Views to Endorse a Claim", a demo paper accepted to VLDB 2025.

 ## Backend Setup
 1. Downloading the data files: